 The Château Frontenac’s three restaurants also boast spectacular views of the St. Lawrence River.
 For a lavish yet intimate dinner, The Champlain takes you on a culinary journey unlike any other.
 If you’re looking for something a little more laid‑back, Le Sam Bistro is ideal for having a bite any time of the day.
 Have a peek outside, you may get a view of people crossing the river in ice canoes!

 The Château Frontenac isn’t the only hotel in the city that’s perfect for a romantic weekend getaway.
 Looking for something a little more whimsical?
 Monsieur Jean will transport you into a colourful, eccentric world.
-The moment you set foot in this boutique hotel, which opened in 2019, you’ll wonder whether, like Alice, you’ve somehow stepped through the looking glass.
+The moment you set foot in this boutique hotel you’ll wonder whether, like Alice, you’ve somehow stepped through the looking glass.
 The world you’ll find on the other side is full of weird and wonderful touches.
 A multicolour couch near the entrance seems to climb up the wall.
 Further in, you’ll find a device that issues short stories at the press of a button.

 In the suites, comfort reigns.
 Monsieur Jean’s journal, filled with doodles and notes, sits on the bedside table.
 Its pages tell the story of how he came to share his extraordinary world with guests.
 The stage is set for a night of the sweetest dreams.